 Food freedom – now that’s a loaded statement.
 Is there such a thing?
 How many of you go to the store every week to get produce and meat?
 I would venture to guess almost all of us.
-Over the last several years, a substantial amount of our wealth has gone into purchasing food staples like meat, eggs and dairy.
-Even though we were “technically” making our way out of the recession of 2008, prices still continued to steadily rise.
-I was even more frustrated when country of origin labels were removed and serious health-related superbugs were present in packaged meat.
+Over the last several years, a substantial amount of our wealth has gone into purchasing food staples like meat, eggs, and dairy.
+The following chart from 2010 shows the drastic price changes that took place.
+Can you imagine the prices today?

 I also made some drastic changes around the house.
 While many believe the first steps toward food freedom are the most difficult to take, I found them to be the most rewarding and only encouraged me to be bolder in my pursuits.
 In a long-term emergency scenario, I knew that I needed the land I have to work for me.
 Therefore, I started raising my own food sources.
 The following are four of the easiest steps to take to become more sustainable in raising one’s own food and can be done in the convenience of a backyard.